Female faculty lecturing in Brownson Hall classroom

 About Manhattanville

-Manhattanville College is an independent, coeducational, liberal arts college located about 30 miles north of New York City on a picturesque campus of 100 acres.
-The College enrolls a nationally and internationally diverse student body of approximately 2,500 undergraduate and graduate students with over 40% of our students coming from historically underrepresented populations.
-Building on its heritage of social justice and social activism, the College prepares students through rigorous academic and co-curricular programs, for ethical and socially responsible leadership in a global community.
+Manhattanville University is an independent, coeducational, liberal arts university located about 30 miles north of New York City on a picturesque campus of 100 acres.
+The University enrolls a nationally and internationally diverse student body of approximately 2,500 undergraduate and graduate students with over 40% of our students coming from historically underrepresented populations.
+Building on its heritage of social justice and social activism, the University prepares students through rigorous academic and co-curricular programs, for ethical and socially responsible leadership in a global community.
 We achieve this through integrated learning that combines classroom rigor with experiential opportunities, leadership with service, intimate attention with global reach, progressive change with enduring values, and social commitment with ethical responsibility.
-The College is fully committed to an inclusive and culturally diverse faculty, staff and student community.
+The University is fully committed to an inclusive and culturally diverse faculty, staff and student community.
 We seek to recruit qualified and diverse candidates who will help us achieve our goal of creating an inclusive community that is welcoming to all people.

 Description: To provide ongoing curriculum development, implementation and evaluation of classroom and clinical instruction, participation in student advising, and registration.
-Full and active participation in the Nursing and College committees to assist in the continued evolution of the Nursing Program is an integral part of the position.
-Medical/Surgical Nursing expertise required.
-Candidates will be considered with other specialty experience.
+Full and active participation in the Nursing and College committees to assist in the continued evolution of the Family Nurse Practitioner Nursing Program is an integral part of the position.
+Family Nurse Practitioner expertise required.

 Job Duties